History of Ryuei Ryu

 Norisato Nakaima (also known as Kenri Nakaima), the founder of Ryuei Ryu, was born in 1819 in Okinawa, an island in the southern Pacific Ocean located south of Japan.
 The island was originally named Ryukyu.
 The inhabitants of Ryukyu supported themselves by trading with China, Korea, and other Southeastern Asian countries.
 During this time, Ryukyu experienced a strong Chinese influence.
 The Chinese not only appointed their king, but also served ambassadors to establish trade route and carry out official business.
 Norisato was well disciplined in the Chinese language.

-At the age of eighteen, Norisato would peek over the fence of a military training base to watch its officers practicing martial arts.
-He too was interested in learning a martial art but could only learn by watching the officers practice.
+At the age of eighteen years old, Norisato would watch military officers practicing martial arts.
+Norisato was interested in learning a martial art too, but could only learn by watching the officers practice.
 One day, one of the officers noticed Norisato and began speaking to him.
-The general took note of Norisato’s interest and invited the strong young man to China for Martial Arts training.
-The following year after much preparation, Norisato traveled to China.
-Thanks to the generals introduction, he became a student of Master Ryu Ryu Ko, Shihan of the Military School of Qing Dynasty.
+The general took note of Norisato’s interest and invited the strong, young man to China for martial arts training.